TropicSapling/triforce/README.md

 #### Synonyms and Shadows
 1. 2 patterns `f $x` and `$y g` are *synonymous* iff we `let f $x = $y g` or the other way around.
-	- We say that `f` is *unwinded* to `g` when evaluated
+	- We say that `f` is *deconstructed* to `g` when evaluated
 		- I.e. `f 123` becomes `123 g` (if all patterns match)
-		- Unwinding keeps going on until an atomic pattern is reached
+		- Deconstruction keeps going on until an atomic pattern is reached
 	- If we instead `let f $x = $y => ...`, then `f $x` gives the anonymous function `$y => ...` a name
 		- We say that `f $x` is *atomic*
 2. A newly defined pattern will *shadow* another iff all below criteria are met: